-- a) Remoter control lever
+- 1. Remoter control lever

-- b) Neutral interlock trigger
+- 2. Neutral interlock trigger

-- c) Neutral throttle lever
+- 3. Neutral throttle lever

-- d) Main switch/choke switch
+- 4. Main switch/choke switch

-- e) Engine stop lanyard switch
+- 5. Engine stop lanyard switch

-- f) Throttle friction adjuster
+- 6. Throttle friction adjuster

 Remote control lever

 Moving the lever forward from the neutral position engages forward gear.
 Pulling the lever back from neutral engages reverse.
 The engine will continue to run at idle until the lever is moved about 35° (a detent can be felt).
 Moving the lever farther opens the throttle, and the engine will begin to accelerate.